Renal monitoring should be performed prior to initiation of, and during therapy with STRIBILD.

 Learn about changes in serum creatinine observed in clinical studies.

-Discontinuation rates due to renal adverse events
+Discontinuation rate due to renal adverse events

 Important Safety Information